ScottishCovidResponse/SCRCIssueTracking/README.md

 ### Referencing issues

-Please be aware that having an issue repository separate from the code repo means you must take care when referencing issues by number in commit messages and PRs - trying to may not resolve, or may inadvertantly reference an issue in the original repository that the repo in this org was forked from.
+Please be aware that having an issue repository separate from the code repo means you must take care when referencing issues by number in commit messages and PRs - trying to reference an issue using just `#123` may not resolve, or may inadvertently reference an issue in the original repository that the repo in this org was forked from.
 To correctly refer to an issue from within a PR or a commit message it must have the correct path to the issue on the `ScottishCovidResponse/SCRCIssueTracking` repository.
 An autolink reference should have been created in each repository to make a shortcut: `ScottishCovidResponse/SCRCIssueTracking#123` -> `SCRC-123`.
 Please put the reference in the commit description (not the first line of the commit) i.e.:

 - `git commit -m "pithy description" -m "SCRC-123 and more details"` to refer to issue number 123.